The Best Bunn Coffee Maker (A Look At The Top 5)

 So why did we decide to recommend the GRB specifically?

 Price point.
 The GRB is more affordable than the NHS (it's about half the price) and they both brew a great tasting cup of coffee.
 Both have a warming plate to keep your coffee warm in the drip-free glass carafe.
 Both have an internally heated water tank to keep your water at the proper brewing temperature (around 200 F) for proper flavor extraction.
 Both have a brewing time of roughly three minutes.
-It also made our shortlist on the best overall coffee makers here.
+It also made our best of best lists for being a mighty fast brewer.

 The GRB can also brew less than a full pot: as little as 4 cups (20 oz.), up to the full 10 cups (50 oz.), based on the amount of water you pour in.